 Patients with diseases disproportionately affecting minority populations are slower to benefit from new findings, as less than 8% of the scientific community is composed of underrepresented minorities.
 The Implementation Science Fellowship Program works to facilitate the rapid adoption of evidence-based interventions to address health disparities in diverse communities.

-For many African-American students choosing an HBCU nursing school provides substantial encouragement and support to thrive in their careers while focusing research and outreach on the needs of minorities.
-The scholarship fund provides each of the 5 participating HBCU Schools of Nursing with a $10,000 scholarship fund to provide additional encouragement and support for the nurses of tomorrow.
+For many African-American students, choosing an HBCU School of Nursing provides substantial encouragement and support to thrive in their careers while focusing research and outreach on the needs of minorities.
+The scholarship fund provides each of the 5 participating HBCUs with a $10,000 scholarship fund to provide additional encouragement and support for the nurses of tomorrow.

 This partnership with Concern Worldwide, based at the Banadir Hospital Stabilization Centre in Somalia, provides support for data improvement and management for a timely, effective response to surges in cases of children with acute malnutrition in Somalia.